MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

     Install-WindowsFeature -Name AD-Domain-Services -IncludeAllSubFeature -IncludeManagementTools
     ```

-6. Before promoting the server to a Domain Controller, you must reboot so that the name change in step 3 above takes effect:
+6. Before promoting DC1 to a Domain Controller, you must reboot so that the name change in step 3 above takes effect:

     ```
     Restart-Computer
     ```

-7. When the VM has rebooted, sign in again and open an elevated Windows PowerShell prompt.
+7. When DC1 has rebooted, sign in again and open an elevated Windows PowerShell prompt.
 Now you can promote the server to be a domain controller.
 The directory services restore mode password must be entered as a secure string:

     ```
     $pass = "pass@word1" | ConvertTo-SecureString -AsPlainText -Force